LvanWissen/saa-scanDownloader/README.md

   path              Path in the new (d.d.
 2020) search environment.
 You can see
                     this by clicking on a inventory number and check the address bar.
-E.g. 1.6. nscans            How many scans are in this inventory?
-This can also be read from the SAA website. folder            Output folder.
+E.g. 1.6. folder            Output folder.
 A folder with the inventory number is automatically created in this folder.